 For some people, being able to hear is a relatively quick process.
 But for others, it can take a lifetime.

-60-year-old Edith Chapman has been severely deaf her whole life.
+60-year-old Enid Chapman has been severely deaf her whole life.
 After struggling with hearing aids as a child, she received her first cochlear implant in 2000 but found she still couldn’t understand speech in that ear.
 It wasn’t until receiving a MED-EL implant a few years ago that Enid started to hear speech easily for the first time in her life—a huge achievement.

 Earlier this year, Enid was re-implanted in her original side with another MED-EL implant.
 The result?
 We asked Enid to tell us in her own words.